microchip-pic-avr-examples/pic16f18146-quad-decoder-mplab-mcc/README.md

 | RB6  | SDA, I<sup>2</sup>C Data Line
 | GND | Connect the ground of the MCP2221A to the LPC board.

-*Important: Match the voltage of the MCP2221A breakout to the setting on the Curiosity LPC.
+*Important: Match the voltage of the MCP2221A breakout to the setting on the Curiosity LPC (marked as 2).
 Either +5V or 3.3V can be used, depending on the circuit requirements.
 Do NOT connect power from the MCP2221A to the LPC.*

 Next, follow the application circuit of the encoder (if provided), and connect the encoder as follows.